-Last week I was on holiday with Mrs Geek in London.
+Last week I was on holiday in London.
 While I was there, I spent an afternoon at the Royal Greenwich Observatory, which is set on top of a hill in East London.
-It was commissioned in 1675 making it one of the oldest astronomical observatories in the world.
+It was commissioned in 1675, making it one of the oldest astronomical observatories in the world.
 Sadly, it can no longer function as an observatory.
-There is far too much light pollution caused by street lights, road traffic, housing, offices etc. So it now a museum.
+There is far too much light pollution in London and so it is now a museum.
 Perhaps its greatest claim to fame is that within its grounds is a steel strip, which shows the line of 0 degrees longitude marking the boundary between the East and West hemispheres of the Earth.

 The meridian at Greenwich, which divides the world into East and West hemispheres